-It’s been a regular theme of this newsletter that there is much to be learned from canny analysis of online data.
+It’s been a regular theme of mine that there is much to be learned from canny analysis of online data.
 But there are plenty of traps for the unwary, as shown by the latest Google Search Trends data.
 This free data is often a great source of changing trends in public interest in an issue, brand or product.
 But it only shows interest, not affinity or support.

 Which is why Labour supporters shouldn’t be breaking out the champagne at the news that Labour is dominating online searches, picking up 60% of all search traffic at the moment.
 That may be huge numbers of people wanting to know what’s up with Labour; what it isn’t is a poll showing Labour are on 60% of the vote.
 An obvious distinction, you might think, but the sort of distinction which is often forgotten when looking at online data.